SuperOfficeDocs/superoffice-docs/user-guide/en/faq/workflow.md

 1. Select **Knowledge Base** > **FAQ** and click the ![icon][img2] **Workflow** button.
 2. Click the name of the stage.
 This takes you to the **Edit stage** screen.
 3. Click **Delete**.
 If the stage is not associated with any FAQ entries, it is deleted immediately.
-4. If it is linked to FAQ entries, you need to select which stage in the workflow these FAQ entries should be moved to.
+4. If it is linked to FAQ entries, select which stage in the workflow these FAQ entries should be moved to.
 Select the stage you want in the **Move to workflow** list.
 5. Click **Delete**.
 The stage is deleted and associated FAQ entries are moved to the selected stage.

 ## Publish via workflow